Tyler Davis (basketball): Oklahoma City Blue (2019–2020)

 Davis was re-acquired by the Blue in a trade with the Agua Caliente Clippers on November 29, 2019.

 Jeonju KCC Egis (2020–2021)

 On July 15, 2020, he signed with Jeonju KCC Egis of the Korean Basketball League.

-Capitanes de Ciudad de México (2021–2022)
+Mexico City Capitanes (2021–2022)

-On October 22, 2021, Davis signed with Capitanes de Ciudad de México of the NBA G League.
+On October 22, 2021, Davis signed with the Mexico City Capitanes of the NBA G League.
 Davis was then later waived by the Capitanes after appearing in 10 games and averaged 11.9 points, 8.5 rebounds, 2.0 assists, and 1.6 blocks per game.

 Texas Legends (2022)

 On January 11, 2022, Davis cleared waivers and was acquired by the Texas Legends.
 However, he was waived on February 9 after a season-ending injury.

+Osos de Manatí (2024)

+In February 2024, Davis joined the Osos de Manatí of the Baloncesto Superior Nacional (BSN).

+In July 2024, Davis signed with the Busan KCC Egis of the Korean Basketball League.
+On October 15, he was replaced by Leon Williams.

 National team career

 Davis represented the Puerto Rican national team at the 2017 FIBA AmeriCup.
 Davis averaged 12.3 points, 6.7 rebounds and 1.7 assists per game in the tournament.